Force over Distance: Chapter 26

 //I’m thinking two.//

-The scientist was sitting in the control interface room, his feet propped on a locked console, a pen held between his teeth like a cigarette.
+A video of Rush began to play, taken from a kino parked beneath a monitor bank.
+The scientist sat in the control interface room, his feet propped on a locked console, a pen held between his teeth like a cigarette.
 His laptop was balanced on his thighs.
 He typed fluidly, his brows faintly furrowed.

 Young lost his battle with his straight face.

-“You bastard,” Volker shouted from the back of the room over an eruption of laughter.
+“You bastard,” Volker shouted over an eruption of laughter.

-Rush dug the heel of one hand into his eye socket.
+Rush dug the heel of a hand into his eye socket.

 Young clapped him on the shoulder.

 “Okay,” Eli said, over the general merriment.
 “That was a very solid opener from Team Future.
-And yeah.
-We will be awarding style points for editing and cinematography.
-Okay.
-Next up, square D2.
-Colonel Young uses an assault rifle for something other than its intended purpose.”
-Eli hit a key on his laptop.
+And we will be awarding style points for editing and cinematography.
+Next up, square D2: Colonel Young uses an assault rifle for something other than its intended purpose.”
+He hit a key on his laptop.

 The screen was black.
-Over the sound system, some kind of pop song with strummed guitar and, maybe, accordion began to play?
+Over the sound system, a pop song with strummed guitar and, maybe, accordion began to play?
 Slowly, an image faded in.
 It was Young, using the body of an unloaded assault rifle as a crutch.
 He saw himself limping through corridors, Scott at his side.

 The scene changed.
-Young saw himself, seated on a crate, his crutch wedged into a gap, between the infirmary doors.
-It was still early days.
-Young leaned against the wall, watching a slow stream of military personnel relocating crates of medical supplies, threading themselves, with difficulty, through the gap in the doors.
-Rush passed in front of the kino, walking at a fast clip, like he had somewhere to be.
-A few seconds passed.
-The scientist walked back into frame and straight to the door control panel.
-He pried the panel free, yanked a wire, flipped a crystal, bridged a gap, and the doors opened.
-Stepping laterally, he wordlessly caught Young’s assault rifle before it fell, thrust it at him, and walked out of the frame, shaking his head.
+Young saw himself seated on a crate, his repurposed rifle wedged into a gap between the infirmary doors.
+A slow stream of military personnel filed past, relocating medical supplies, threading themselves, with difficulty, through Young’s jury-rigged doorstop.
+Rush passed in front of the kino, speeding through the frame like he had somewhere to be.
+After a few seconds, the scientist returned.
+Slowly, pointedly, he pried the door panel free, yanked a wire, flipped a crystal, bridged a gap, and the doors opened.
+He stepped laterally to catch Young’s rifle before it fell, thrust the weapon at him and walked out of the frame, shaking his head.

 A wave of laughter and a few scattered cheers came from the crowd in the mess.